 Peering procedure

-Discovering PD sets up peering region when it discover a or more PDs.
+Discovering PD sets up peering phase when it discover a or more PDs.

 Peering procedure is as below:

 Wait for timing1

 Discovering PD moves to the channel of discovered PD.
 When the remaining duration of the hopping slot of discovered PD is less than time of 3 messages exchange, discovering PD waits and do peering in the next hopping slot.